nullromo/go-up.nvim/README.md

 ## ⤴️ Available Functions

-Go-up provides the following functions that you can use in mappings.
+Go-up provides the following functions that you can use.

 | Function                          | Description                                                                                       |
 | --------------------------------- | ------------------------------------------------------------------------------------------------- |